How To Check Storage On Mac? - Qiling

 Way 2.
 Check Your Mac Storage via "Disk Utility"

-The Disk Utility app allows you to control your internal and external storage as a Mac user.
-With this app, you can create disk images, format drives, or combine several disks into one.
-You can use Disk Utility to check Mac storage through the following steps:
+As a Mac user, the Disk Utility app allows you to control your internal and external storage, enabling you to create disk images, format drives, or combine several disks into one.
+To check Mac storage using Disk Utility, follow these steps:

 Step 1.
 Open the Finder app.

 Step 2.
-Navigate to the left panel and click on "Applications."
-Open the "Utilities" folder.
+Navigate to the left panel and click on "Applications", then open the "Utilities" folder.

 open utilities folder